eotles/otles_notes/_pages/about.md

 # Health IT
 Deep experience integrating AI in healthcare; millions of predictions on patients.
 Ex-Epic engineer.

 I've developed a deep understanding of healthcare IT systems and the role they play in improving patient care.
-During my time as a solutions engineer at Epic, I gained insight into the EMR installation and maintenance processes.
-I helped manage PQRS and meaningful use reporting, and use data-driven approaches to debug and maintain software.
+During my time as a solutions engineer at Epic, I actively supported the EMR installation and maintenance processes and was certified on multiple Epic modules (Ambulatory, MiChart, In Patient, and various data models).
+I helped manage PQRS and meaningful use reporting, and developed data-driven approaches to debug software.
 I also contributed to the development of registry tools for accountable care organizations within the EpicCare Ambulatory module.

 My current work has allowed me to further explore the intersection of healthcare and technology.
 In particular, my dissertation involved deploying AI tools in EMRs to help clinicians.
-As a result I have experience using both Epic (Nebula/ECCP) and non-Epic tools to accomplish to implement AI tools.
-As a result, I have a keen understanding of the challenges associated with implementing AI in healthcare settings and the importance of ensuring that these tools are reliable, secure, and easy to use.
+I have implemented multiple AI tools into the EMR and using both Epic (Nebula/ECCP) and non-Epic tools.
+These tools have been run millions of times on hundreds of thousands of hospitalized patient.
+As a result of this ongoign wokr I have a keen understanding of the technical challenges associated with implementing AI in healthcare.